novaprova/novaprova/doc/manual/porting.rst

 convinced to by the use of compiler flags such as ``-gdwarf2``, then porting NovaProva will be very much harder and you should contact the mailing list for advice.

+NovaProva supports versions 2, 3 and 4 of the DWARF standard.

 Valgrind
 --------